theharithsa/theharithsa/README.md

 - GitHub/Git
 - Python
 - Mentoring
-- Careen PAths in technology
+- Careen Paths in technology

 📫 How to reach me: ...
 - [Email 1](mailto:harithsa@thetechnologist.in)